113ll3/Ibmclouddocscli/index.md

 The output lists the usage instructions, the current version, and the supported commands.

-If you instead see a message that states `'dev' is not a registered command.`, run the command from the previous step again.
-If you continue to see this message, run the `ibmcloud plugin install dev` command to separately install the {{site.data.keyword.dev_cli_short}} plug-in.
-{: tip}

 ## Step 3.
 Configure your environment
 {: #step3-configure-idt-env}